Spaceflight: Intergalactic

 Intergalactic travel involves spaceflight between galaxies, and is considered much more technologically demanding than even interstellar travel and, by current engineering terms, is considered science fiction.
 However, theoretically speaking, there is nothing to conclusively indicate that intergalactic travel is impossible.
 To date several academics have studied intergalactic travel in a serious manner.

 Spacecraft

-Spacecraft are vehicles capable of controlling their trajectory through space.
+Spacecraft are vehicles designed to operate in space.

 The first 'true spacecraft' is sometimes said to be Apollo Lunar Module, since this was the only crewed vehicle to have been designed for, and operated only in space; and is notable for its non-aerodynamic shape.

 Propulsion

 Spacecraft today predominantly use rockets for propulsion, but other propulsion techniques such as ion drives are becoming more common, particularly for uncrewed vehicles, and this can significantly reduce the vehicle's mass and increase its delta-v.

 Launch systems

 Launch systems are used to carry a payload from Earth's surface into outer space.